 - You voluntarily provided your information to a website online in hopes of receiving more details on their service, a quote on a project you need handled or more specifically, a software development task.

-We’re sorry to be the ones to tell you this (you may have suspected it already) but if Sally from Super SEO Mega Wonderful Services called yesterday because unbeknownst to you, you were “on her list,” it’s likely due to a recent transaction you made with an unsecured development company.
+We’re sorry to be the ones to tell you this (you may have suspected it already) but if Sally from Super SEO Mega Wonderful Services called yesterday because unbeknownst to you, you were “on her list,” it’s likely due to a recent transaction you made with an unsecured development company like a computer development scam.

 Instances such as these are far too common; you’re attempting to find competent, reliable and trustworthy contractors to get your work done and instead you’ve written your business number on the inside of a dirty virtual bathroom stall.